The-OpenROAD-Project/OpenDB/README.md

 The database separates the implementation from the interface, and as a result, each class becomes two classes, a public one and a private one.
-For instance, dbInst has the public API functions, while class _dbInst has the private data fields.
+For instance, `dbInst` has the public API functions, while class `_dbInst` has the private data fields.

-The objects allocated in dynamically resizable tables the implementation of which is in dbTable.hpp.
+The objects allocated in dynamically resizable tables the implementation of which is in `dbTable.hpp`.
 Each table consists of a number of pages, each containing 128 objects.
 The table contains the body of the struct, not a set of pointers.
 This eliminates most of the pointer overhead while iteration is accomplished by stepping through